 Alcohol and stress are an unfortunate and all-too-likely pairing.
 Drinking as a means to cope is perhaps second only to celebratory drinking as the most common form of the habit.
+In fact, in a study by The Recovery Village involving 2,000 respondents who battle alcohol use disorder and have tried to stop or want to stop, 65% of respondents said their problem started by using alcohol to cope with stress.
 Whether the action is done intentionally in order to seek relief or unconsciously as the stress becomes overwhelming, the long-term repercussions of stress drinking can be severe.

 Before addressing stress drinking as a whole, it is imperative to understand the psychological part of the equation — stress itself.
 Stress is a complex state of mind.
 Its origins, level of intensity, and impact are fully subjective and vary from person to person.
 Overall, its causes can be lumped together into four overarching areas: catastrophic events, childhood stress, racial or minority stress, and general stress.
 For the most part, the first three are instances that happen to someone and are out of their direct control.
 General-life stressors include events such as starting a job, divorce, moving to a new city, and grieving after a death.
 Researchers point to long-term, chronic stress leading to problems across many bodily systems.
 Digestion and hormones become imbalanced.
 Increased heart rate can damage the cardiovascular system.
 Tense muscles and bones cause aching pains.
 The nervous system remains in a fight-or-flight response mode.
 Simply put, the body cannot function properly when it is always on edge.